seamusrobertmurphy/ART-TREES-Repository-Demo-2025/demoA.md

 contents, you will learn how to organize your documents and data to meet the rigorous standards of GHG verification.
-The goal is to help you “think like an auditor”, or a “replicator” attempting to verify the enclosed calcualtions, prioritizing transparent and complete design that is easy to verify and ultimately reduces likelihood of audit findings and delays in replciation.
+The goal is to help you “think like an auditor”, or a “replicator” attempting to verify the enclosed calculations, prioritizing transparent and complete design that is easy to verify and ultimately reduces likelihood of audit findings and delays in replication.

 ### Data Repository Guide